 An exciting aspect is the process of accessing creativity and developing themes to provide a cohesive result.
-In addition to an introduction to the key subject of lighting there is also a valuable session on co-ordinating a project and how to work successfully with contractors and ensure that the project runs smoothly.
+In addition to an introduction to the key subject of lighting there is also a valuable brief overview of co-ordinating a project and how to work successfully with contractors and ensure that the project runs smoothly.

 Tutors are all practising professional designers and will take students chronologically through the design process from setting the budget through to assembling a professional looking design scheme.
 Students will be shown how to develop their creative ideas through a combination of lectures, hands on workshops and voluntary assignments.
 By the end of the course, they should have the confidence to plan simple room layouts, create a cohesive look, put decorative schemes together and communicate their ideas.